danijeljw/danijelj/source/_posts/2016-05-18-how-lucky-am-i-to-have-something-that-makes-saying-goodbye-so-hard.markdown

 ###The First Lesson

 I'd like to think I've reached the peak of my evolution.
-But didn't I say that to myself when I was 23 too ?
+But didn't I say that to myself when I was 23 too?
 Didn't I stand there in front of a whole group of people saying something stupid like _"There's nothing left for me to learn in this world.
 I've learned all there is to know."_

 Fucking hell I was a stupid young man.
-Who ever said there's nothing left to learn ?
+Who ever said there's nothing left to learn?
 Well, obviously me.
 Even just tonight I said something just as selfish and stupid.

 >I've reached the peak of my evolution, and there's nothing left to aspire to.

-FUCK !
+FUCK!
 NO !

 No on so many levels.
-Just no. Why ?
+Just no. Why?
 Because I said that just at the beginning of this year and then what ?
 Well, along came this person, and I learned something totally new.
 Emotions.
 Ways of being.
 Personality traits.
 Behaviours.
 Laughter.
 Sadness.
 Anticipation.
 So many things I can't even being to process them all.

 ###The Second Lesson